ktunkiewicz/chef-nginx/README.md

 ```

 This would create a php-fpm enabled virtual host (provided you have php-fpm installed) with a default rewrite to index.php and enable it

+You can use `hhvm` mode of handling PHP file which will pass the file to a PHP interpreter listnening on 127.0.0.1:9000.
+This mode also enables `fastcgi_keep_conn`.
+To use this mode use `hhvm true` instead of `phpfpm true`.

 ```ruby
 my_data = { 'env' => 'production' }